-Audien sells three lightweight, in-the-canal (ITC) hearing aids: the Atom, Atom Pro, and BTE Series.
-Although the hearing aids don’t have a lot of features, such as Bluetooth, our Reviews Team found that Audien hearing aids are the least expensive of several brands, starting at only $99 per pair, winning the “Most Affordable” hearing aid on this list.
+Audien sells three lightweight, in-the-canal (ITC) hearing aids: the Atom, Atom 2, and the Atom Pro.
+The company also sells two behind-the-ear hearing aids, the Audien Ion and the Audien Ion Pro.
+Although the ITC hearing aids don’t have a lot of features, such as Bluetooth, our Reviews Team found that Audien hearing aids are the least expensive of several brands, starting at only $99 per pair, winning the “Most Affordable” hearing aid on this list.

 The 7 Most Affordable Hearing Aids of 2024